 The program will be delivered Australia wide with a range of university and industry partners, including regional and metropolitan institutions.
 We aim to recruit a geographically diverse range of Australian based mentors from varied backgrounds and fields of biomechanics, to showcase this highly applied area of science.
 Year 9 and 10 girls from regional and remote locations, culturally diverse backgrounds, Aboriginal and Torres Strait Islanders, and girls with a disability are encouraged to participate as program mentees.

 As a BRInC Mentee you will get to work in a team of girls to develop your own biomechanics project and story.
-With the guidance of a mentor, you will use laboratory-based resources and access training on a weekly basis to gain hands-on experience in biomechanics and the biomedical engineering industry.
+With the guidance of mentors, you will use laboratory-based resources and access training on a weekly basis to gain hands-on experience in biomechanics and the biomedical engineering industry.

 The mentors will attend training workshops that are designed to empower them to inspire and build confidence in the STEM capabilities of girls, as well as build their own confidence as STEM role models.
 The training will be delivered by BrainSTEM who are experienced in STEM mentor development.